 Itching can make you very uncomfortable, but it may also encourage scratching the area.
 Constant scratching may lead to an infection through breaks in the skin.
 Once you have an infection, it will make the healing process longer.
 Be on the lookout for infection.
 Signs of infection include increased redness, tenderness, and/or swelling in the affected area, whitish or yellowish (rather than clear) fluid oozing from the blisters, and an odor.
 If you suspect infection, call your doctor right away.

 Most of the time, reaction is mild with the rash covering a small portion of your body.
 Most likely, you can treat yourself at home with:

 If you have a more severe outbreak that has blisters, or the rash covers a larger area of your body, see a doctor.
 You may need additional treatment that includes prescription medication such as:

 If you have it now or had it before, take some time to learn about these poisonous plant so you can stay rash-free in the future.

-Follow the rule of three: keep away from any shrubs or vines with leaves of three.
-These may be either poison ivy or poison oak (poison sumac is a leaf of 5).
-All three plants also grow berries in the early fall.
+Keep away from any shrubs or vines with leaves of 3.
+These may be either poison ivy or poison oak.
+Poison sumac is a leaf of 5.
+All 3 plants also grow berries in the early fall.